Blockstream/gdk/docs/source/gdk-hw.rst

        "signature": "304402207c673ef4255873cf095016c98c4982cea9a5133060b66a380f1bf3880e54f6c8022056fd731cbd44cd96366212439717a888470ed481628cba81195c557d5c4fc39c"
      }

-:signature: The hex-encoded ECDSA signature in DER encoding corresponding to the given message.
+:signature: The ECDSA signature corresponding to the given message.
+    If ``"create_recoverable_sig"`` is ``false`` it must use DER encoding, otherwise it must be encoded in hex.

 .. _hw-action-get-blinding-public-keys: